31/12/18

 If your family can’t resist spending time in the water, then snorkeling is the perfect safari activity for your clan.
 Kenya is well-known for its sand swept beaches and crystal-clear water, and almost every beach in the country offers snorkeling opportunities.
 While your family is snorkeling, you’ll see exotic fish swimming throughout the water, as well as colorful coral reefs.
 While younger children may not be able to snorkel, this activity is a perfect way for you and your teenagers to bond.

-family safari in Kenya.
+Finding a vacation where you can spend quality time with your children is easy if you book a family safari in Kenya.
 On your trip, you and your kids will be able to make memories that will last a lifetime.

 If you’ve been thinking about going on an African safari, and your main goal for your vacation is experiencing exotic creatures in the wild, there’s almost no better country to visit than Botswana.
 With some of the best game reserves and national parks in Africa, Botswana is a fantastic place to immerse yourself in nature and see some of the most beautiful animals in the world.